 The bond then progressed to demonstrations of my riding skills to the top with damsels behind me during my Post Graduation study.

-It must have been Chamundi Ma’s blessings upon me for my affinity for her abode with my frequent visits to abate my hormonal mood swings that ensured that I completed both my Engineering degree and my M.B.A with flying colours.
+It must have been Chamundi Ma’s blessings upon me for my affinity for her abode with my frequent visits that ensured that I completed both my Engineering degree and my M.B.A with flying colours.